-Malta is famous for being the home of the Knights of St John and being the turning point of Christianity when La Valette led his knights, Maltese and Spanish soldiers in the Great Siege by the Ottoman Empire in 1565.
+Malta is renowned for being the home of the Knights of St John.
+It is also the turning point of Christianity when La Valette led his knights, Maltese and Spanish soldiers in the Great Siege by the Ottoman Empire in 1565.

-Malta is also famous for its Neolithic temples, which are believed to be about 5,000 years old and are the oldest free standing buildings in the world.
+Malta also has Neolithic temples, which are believed to be about 5,000 years old and are the oldest free-standing buildings globally.

 Malta is also famous for being the most densely populated country in Europe, with a rich history that gave us 359 churches – more than there are days in a year.

-We are also famous for Comino’s blue lagoon.
-Ask any Maltese and they will tell you that boats look like they are floating on air because the water is so clear.
+The island country has Comino’s blue lagoon.
+Ask any Maltese, and they will tell you that boats look like they are floating on air because the water is so clear!

-Speaking of the sea, Malta is also famous for it’s traditional luzzu fishing boats.
-You can see hundreds of them with their all seeing eyes in the fishing port of Marsaxlokk.
-We are also famed for diving, being repeatedly voted the best diving destination in Europe.
+Speaking of the sea, Malta has traditional luzzu fishing boats.
+You can see hundreds of them with their all-seeing eyes in the fishing port of Marsaxlokk.
+The island nation is repeatedly voted the best diving destination in Europe.

-As a people, the Maltese are most famous for their hospitality and their love for a chat.
+As a people, the Maltese are known to be hospitable.
 Maltese people will go out of their way to help you, even taking a detour to show you to your destination.

-The Maltese will use any excuse for a party.
-Whether it is politics, football or the local village feast, we pull out all the stops to have fun.
+Moreover, the Maltese will use any excuse for a party.
+Whether it is politics, football or the local village feast, they pull out all the stops to have fun.

-Festas are a sight to behold and they are famous around the world.
-A mixture of sombre procession and exuberant band playing and street parties, Maltese religious feasts are the stuff of legends.
+Festas are a sight to behold, and they are famed around the world.
+A mixture of the sombre procession and exuberant band playing and street parties, Maltese religious feasts are the stuff of legends.

-We are passionate and can be noisy, people sometimes think we are fighting, but we are actually just happy to see each other and can’t control our emotions.
-We are famous for loving life and being the life and soul of the Mediterranean.
-We’re also well known for being an island nation that has flourished despite the challenges posed by size and geography.
+Maltese people can be passionate and loud.
+They are renowned for loving life and being the life and soul of the Mediterranean.
+Malta is known for being an island nation that has flourished despite the challenges posed by size and geography.